 The best presentation I ever heard was about soap.

 The presenter was a big football jock and before he began speaking he pulled out a small, pink bar of soap, threw it in the air and said, “This is my favorite scent – lavender rose.”
 The whole room chuckled, and he proceeded, “Now I’m going to tell you how this bar of soap has destroyed society.”
 My jaw dropped.

-As a former student who has been through many mind numbing talks, I was shocked; this guy wasn’t boring or nervous, he made presenting look like a breeze!
-But how did he take such a banal assignment and get a the whole class glued to him like a beard on a hipster!?
+As a former student who has been through many mind-numbing talks, I was shocked; this guy wasn’t boring, and he wasn’t nervous.
+He made presenting look like a breeze!
+But how did he take such a banal assignment and get the whole class glued to him like a beard on a hipster!?

-We remember presentations and speeches by Steve jobs, Oprah Winfrey and Bill Clinton because, although they may have different personalities and styles – they all share the same secrets when it comes to delivering presentations.
+We remember presentations and speeches by Steve Jobs, Oprah Winfrey, and Bill Clinton because, although they may have different personalities and delivery styles – they all share the same secrets when it comes to delivering presentations.
 So whether you are in middle school or graduating college (or anywhere in life), follow these 17 steps and your presentation will be received with a standing ovation.

 2. Surprise them, Talk to a Cartoon

 This is a pretty amazing trick I’ve used in the past and it’s bound to shock any audience.
 You can create a short animated video, using animation software such as Powtoon, integrate it into your presentation, and interact with an animated character.
 It can be a cartoon, a celebrity, an evil corporate boss or even the smiling sun!
 Just prepare the character to pop in from the right or left- then stand on the opposite side and interact.
 That’s it!
 You’ve added a new dimension to your presentation.
 Extra kudos if you take a few more minutes to add in a speech bubble or voiceover!